 The proportion of imports in overall expenditure is a contributing factor to the deceleration of economic growth resulting from government spending.
 Many government initiatives in developing countries are dependent on the importation of technology and other essential resources.
 Consequently, the allocation of public investment spending exhibits a reduced focus on domestic affairs, implying that a greater proportion of governmental demand is being financed by imports.
 According to Shen et al. (2018), a decrease in domestic bias in public investment can lead to a deceleration in economic growth as a result of heightened government spending.
 The primary outcome of the research indicates that fiscal policymakers ought to be mindful of the negative impact of an upsurge in imports on a nation's reserves and real exchange rates, particularly when such imports are funded by domestic financial resources.
 This assertion holds particularly true in cases where domestic financial resources are utilised to finance the payment for said imports (Shen & Yang, 2018).
-The topic under consideration pertains to state-specific government spending multipliers and a reduction in the rigidity of nominal wages.
-The article titled "Journal of Monetary Economics, 98, 11-26" was published in a scholarly journal.
-Hence, instead of excessive dependence on imports, nations ought to contemplate the significance of enhancing their own capabilities to cater to governmental requisites.
+Hence, countries should think about the importance of setting up their own capacity to meet government demand rather than heavily depending on imports.